Rockjumper

 The rockjumpers are medium-sized insectivorous or omnivorous birds in the genus Chaetops, which constitutes the entire family Chaetopidae.
 The two species, the Cape rockjumper, Chaetops frenatus, and the Drakensberg rockjumper, Chaetops aurantius, are endemic residents of southern Africa.
 The Cape rockjumper is a resident of the West Cape and south-west East Cape, and the orange-breasted (or Drakensberg) rockjumper is distributed in the Lesotho Highlands and areas surrounding them in South Africa.
 The two rockjumpers have been treated as separate species but differ in size and plumage.
 The ranges do not overlap, but come close to doing so.

+Also found in the mountain of a small town Middelburg in the eastern Cape where they are protected because they are endangered species.